Oracle Licensing

 Oracle Licensing in Mergers and Acquisitions

 Mergers and acquisitions (M&A) present significant challenges for Oracle licensing due to the complexities of combining different licensing agreements and ensuring compliance.
-These challenges often arise from differing definitions of customers and potential mismatches in license surplus and deficit between the merging entities.
+These challenges often arise from differing customer definitions and potential mismatches in license surplus and deficit between the merging entities.

 Overview